 When it comes to choosing a discount brokerage, I like to recommend one platform that I genuinely believe is the best option for my audience, instead of a selection of many options.
 When there’s too many choices, it’s easy to get confused and end up not taking any action.

 Questrade offers one of the lowest commissions of all discount brokerages in Canada.
 If you’re just getting started investing and don’t want commissions to cut into your returns, I strongly recommend them.

 With Questrade, you can open a TFSA account (do this if you haven’t maxed out your contribution room) where you don’t need to pay tax on any capital gains and dividends from your stocks.

 What you get with a self-directed Questrade Account

-- One of the lowest commissions out there – Questrade charges a mere 1 cent per share, with a minimum of $4.95 per trade and capped at $9.95 per trade.
+- One of the lowest commissions in Canada – Questrade charges a mere 1 cent per share, with a minimum of $4.95 per trade and capped at $9.95 per trade.
 This is really as low as it gets.

 - Buying ETFs are free of charge – One of the best things about Questrade that really suits index investing is the ability to buy ETFs without paying any commissions.
 This makes the incremental saving strategies we discussed very appealing since you won’t be repeatedly incurring commissions.